Mom who nearly died after childbirth has a message for moms this Mother's Day - WFIN

 If not, according to her proposal, “money will be taken away from them.”
 Warren went on to detail her plan in an Essence magazine op-ed.

-Two of Warren’s Senate colleagues and 2020 opponents, Sen. Kamala Harris and Sen. Cory Booker, have also released plans to address the maternal mortality rates of black women.
+Three of Warren’s Senate colleagues and 2020 opponents, Sen. Kamala Harris, Sen. Kirsten Gillibrand and Sen. Cory Booker, have also released plans to address the maternal mortality rates of black women.
 Harris also introduced a resolution to designate April 11 – 17 as Black Maternal Health Week, in an effort to raise awareness of the issues pregnant black women face in this country.

 Black mothers with advanced professional degrees, such as a master’s degree or higher, have a greater chance of infant mortality compared to white women whose highest education level is the eighth grade, according to a 2016 study by the Brookings Institution.